quellabs/objectquel/README.md

 window 2,10
 ```

-# Entity Relationships

-ObjectQuel supports five relationship types for modeling associations between entities.
-Each relationship has specific ownership semantics that determine how the database schema is structured.

-## Relationship Ownership

-- **Owning side**: The entity that physically stores the foreign key column in its database table
-- **Inverse side**: The entity that is referenced by the foreign key but doesn't store it

 ## Key Design Principle: Explicit Foreign Keys

 Unlike other ORMs that hide foreign key columns from the user, ObjectQuel requires **explicit definition of both the relationship property and the foreign key column property**.
 This design choice provides transparency, performance benefits, and direct access to foreign key values.